 In the Statement of Strategy (2021-2023) recently published by the DCEDIY there has been an updated plan to deliver a new model of delivery for ‘Growing up in Ireland, the national longitudinal study of children and young people.’
 This plan states that the DCEDIY expects to oversee the delivery of the Growing up in Ireland contract from 2020-2022 and to transfer the Growing up in Ireland into the Department and the CSO from January 2023.

 Ombudsman for Children Office

-Hub na nÓg is part of DCEDIY which supports Government Departments, State agencies and non-government organisations to give children and young people a voice in decision-making on issues that affect their lives.
+Hub na nÓg is part of DCEDIY and supports government departments, state agencies and non-government organisations to give children and young people a voice in decision-making on issues that affect their lives.
 DCEDIY’s Youth Participation Unit and Hub na nÓg regularly conducts consultations with children and young people on issues that affect their lives.